 Summary:

-Mid-drive and hub-drive motors are the two most popular options for powering electric bikes, but these systems offer different pros and cons.
+Mid-drive and hub-drive motors are the two most popular options for powering electric bikes.
 The best choice for you depends on your specific needs, riding style, and the terrains you'll be tackling.

-Our collection at Calgary eBikes contains a wide range of high-quality electric bikes with both mid-drive and hub-drive motors, so we’re here to offer you a balanced perspective on the differences between them.
+Calgary eBikes carries a wide range of high-quality eBikes with both mid-drive and hub-drive motors, so we’re here to offer you a balanced perspective on the differences between them.
 Read on for the power you’ll need to make an informed decision next time you’re in the market for an electrifying ride.

 Mid-Drive Motors Explained